libresh/compose-haproxy/README.md

-# haproxy
+# HAProxy
-HAproxy for IndieHosters
+HAProxy for IndieHosters

 # Warning: still experimental, use at your own risk